Elaech/A7-IP/Final Project/README.txt

 This directory is dedicated only to the final project.
-The architecture will be decided later.
+The design pattern that will be used is MVC.